SUBJECT: | BROADCAST TEXT MESSAGING POLICY |

 DATE ISSUED: | MAY 2019 |

-- Any Authorized University Office can send one text content Broadcast Text Message to a phone number for the specific message intent.
-If, after that communication, the University is notified that the individual no longer wishes to receive Broadcast Text Messages, the University office or department must remove the individual from all future Broadcast Text Message deliveries for that specific intent.
+- Any Authorized University Office can send one voice and one text content Broadcast Text Message to a phone number for the intended opt-in purpose.
+If, after that communication, the University is notified that the individual no longer wishes to receive Broadcast Text Messages, the University office or department must remove the individual from all future Broadcast Text Message deliveries for that purpose.

 - Any Authorized University Office must periodically check phone numbers designated to receive Broadcast Text Messages for validity to an individual.
 There are external services that can be purchased to check the numbers or senders can send requests asking individuals to verify that they wish to continue to receive messages.
 This step ensures that the number on record is still associated with the person on record.
 If the number on record is no longer registered to the person on record, the number must be removed from all future deliveries.